KatanaMajesty/opgl/README.md

-This is my toy OpenGL Engine that written for learning.
+This is my toy OpenGL Engine that was written for learning purposes.
 Initially this is a training project that is aimed at gaining more experience in graphics programming.

 ## External Dependencies
 - [assimp](https://github.com/assimp/assimp)